 3. Create an easy solution

-4. Create a rewarding system
+4. Create a tracking and rewarding system

 Write down and track your actions, clearly visualising your change will make you realise how much you improved and is a great way to feeling successful.
 Once it is verified, make sure you reward yourself and connect with this state of fulfilment.
 You can even make your action accountable to a third party in order to have someone to report to who will acknowledge your effort.
+You can read more on the tips to follow to implement greener habits on our dedicated post.

 "Man does not simply exist but always decides what his existence will be, what he will become the next moment.
 By the same token, every human being has the freedom to change at any instant. - Viktor Frankl